citrix/xencenter-plugin-specification/docs/features.md

 }
 ```

-## Features: TabPage Replacement Consoles
+### TabPage Replacement Consoles

-This feature allows you to specify that your tab page feature should replace the standard console tab page in XenCenter.
+This feature allows you to specify that your tab page feature replaces the standard console tab page in XenCenter.
 It is often used when a VM has its own web interface and the standard console tab page does not need to be seen.

 To activate this feature, add the attribute `console="True"` to the `TabPageFeature` tag in your configuration file.

-If the web page you have specified in your tab page feature cannot be reached by XenCenter, then the standard console tab page will be returned and your tab page feature will be hidden.
-If the tab page feature can be reached later on, it will be automatically restored, and the standard console tab page hidden.
+If XenCenter cannot reach the webpage you have specified in your tab page feature, the standard console tab page is returned and your tab page feature is hidden.
+If the tab page feature can be reached later on, it is automatically restored, and the standard console tab page hidden.